General enquiries: 0800 326 5559

 Alcohol is toxic to the human body.
 It’s therefore understandable that it causes worrying side effects and a lot of damage with prolonged regular use.

-The brain and nervous system is slowed down and brain cells are destroyed.
-Serotonin and dopamine, which are chemicals that regulate mood are disrupted and this seriously affects how a person feels.
-This coupled with how alcohol affects hormonal regulation also deteriorates the body’s ability to regulate mood effectively.
+The brain and nervous system are slowed down and brain cells are destroyed.
+Serotonin and dopamine, which are chemicals that regulate mood, are disrupted and this seriously affects how a person feels.

 Therefore, although mental health problems might cause a person to drink, alcohol also causes mental health problems.